dancarvajc/SimpleUIList/README.md

 ## Description

-SimpleUIList is a simple `UITableView` wrapper designed for usage in SwiftUI, specifically focused in chat applications.
-This was inspired by multiple issues found while implementing a chat list in SwiftUI, such as starting the list at the bottom during different iOS versions, performance problems and reversing list issues with `contextMenu`.
+**SimpleUIList** is a simple `UITableView` wrapper designed for usage in SwiftUI, specifically focused in chat applications.
+This was inspired by multiple issues found while implementing a chat list in SwiftUI, such as starting the list at the bottom for different iOS versions, performance problems and reversing list issues with `contextMenu`.
+All of those are solved with SimpleUIList!

-This package aims to resolve these problems reliably.
+Another cool feature is that it maintains the `contentOffset` when updating the first element of the data in the `UITableView` (when the list is reversed).

 Support: **iOS 13+**